saskiavdp/gitworkshop/README.md

 This demonstrates the power of git and exemplifies how easy it is for group work, saving your files securely and accessing your code on any computer.

+### Step One: Create a folder and open the Terminal
+Create a folder called `git workshop` or similar somewhere you will find it.\

+Right click on the folder and select `Open in Terminal`.

+### Step Two: Clone the repository
+Click the green drop down menu that says `Code` in the top right hand corner of the page.

+Copy the HTTP link.

+Go to the Terminal and type `git clone {link you cloned}`

-### Step One: Signing in to your git account on the lab computers.
+### Step Three: Signing in to your git account on the lab computers.
-- Open the `Terminal` (open the application finder and search it up).
--
-### Step One: Cloning the repository